anuraagbaishya/paladin/README.md

 # Semgrep Runner

-A Python tool that runs Semgrep on GitHub repositories and provides a modern web UI to view scan results.
+A Python tool that runs Semgrep on GitHub repositories and provides a web UI to view scan results.

-## Features

-- Detect vulnerabilities in repositories using Semgrep.
-- Web interface with job-based scanning.
-- Dark mode UI with expandable details per report.
-- Stores scan metadata in MongoDB.
-- Uses Poetry for dependency management.

 ## Installation